 Also on Calea Victoriei, another beautiful building will greet you on your walk: the Romanian Athenaeum.
 Being a concert hall, if you are passionate about classical music you can see its interior during an evening show or you can pay a separate visit during the day.

-The Roman Athenaeum is one of the most beautiful places in Bucharest, and the building that looks like a Greek temple has an interesting history.
+The Romanian Athenaeum is one of the most beautiful places in Bucharest, and the building that looks like a Greek temple has an interesting history.

 Cantacuzino Palace – today George Enescu Museum